scaleoutsystems/examples/tutorials/studio/serving/kerasobjectdetection/README.md

 ## 1. Create STACKn  model objects

 The first step is to create STACKn model objects for each of the Keras models.
-In STACKn, create a new Project, then start a Jupyter Lab session mounting the project_volume.
-Start a terminal, then clone this repository onto '/work/project_volume'.
-Then open the notebook 'Deploy.ipynb' and follow the instructions to create model objects.
+In STACKn, create a new STACKn Project, then start a Jupyter Lab session mounting the `project-vol` as persistent volume.
+Once in Jupyter, start a terminal and clone this repository into the `/work/project-vol` folder.
+Finally, open the notebook `Deploy.ipynb` and follow the instructions to create model objects.

 ## 2. Serve the models using the Tensorflow Serving application

 From the UI in the menu "serve", use the Tensorflow serving application to serve each model.
-Set 'Permissions' to 'public'.
+This means that you should create three separete serving apps.
+Make sure to set _Permissions_ to `public`.

 ## 3. Configure the Dash application
 For each served model, copy the endpoint url (by opening the application and copying the url).
-From the Jupyter Lab session, open and edit 'app/endpoints.py', replacing the urls with your served enpoints.
+From the Jupyter Lab session, open and edit `app/endpoints.py` by replacing the urls with your served enpoints.

 ## 4. Deploy the Dash application
-From the UI, Serving menu, use the 'Dash App' application to deply the application.
-Use the settings:
+From the UI, under the _Serve_ tab, use the 'Dash App' to deploy an application which uses the keras object detection models you have created. make sure to use the following settings:

-Permissions : Public
-Persistent volume: project-vol
-deployment: examples/tutorials/studio/serving/kerasobjectdetection/app
+- **_Permissions_** : `Public`
+- **_Persistent volume_**: `project-vol`
+- **_Deployment - Path to folder_**: `examples/tutorials/studio/serving/kerasobjectdetection/app`

-## Test the application
+## 5. Test the application
-From the main 'Apps' menu, you can access and test the application, e.g. using the 'cat.jpg' image in this repostitory.
+Open the app by clicking on the open link and test the application, e.g. using the 'cat.jpg' image in this repostitory.

+## 6. Publish the dash app
+Under the serve tab, in the entry for your created dash-app, by clicking on the `publish` link you will make available your app to others collaborators who has access to the same Studio platform, from outside the context of your project/experiment.
+Once an app is published, it will then be avaible under the tab "Apps", in the "Catalogs" section in the top left corner of the Studio UI.